data-crafts/data-crafts.github.io/_posts/2021-04-09-value-engineering-part-1.md

 ## What’s next?
 I’ll stop here and let you ponder on the value of value engineering :) I hope that these 6 reasons get you excited and you want to learn more.
 In the next blog, I’ll share with you concrete examples of value studies as well the best practices that I’ve seen working in the field.
 In the meanwhile, stay safe and keep selling.

+Thanks for reading me.
+As always, feedback and suggestions are welcome.

+---
+Post photo designed by [Long Truong](https://unsplash.com/@frostbud) on [Unsplash](https://unsplash.com/)